 Supporting children with special educational needs

 Children with SEND may have very different needs to the rest of their classmates.
-Whether it’s adapted lesson plans or finding the right learning style for reading and writing – an expert tutor can help them improve their concentration, progress, confidence and passion for learning.
+Whether it’s adapted lesson plans or finding the right learning style for reading and writing skills – an expert tutor can help them improve their concentration, progress, confidence and passion for learning.